educreations/objective-c-conventions/README.md

  * All curly braces should begin on the same line as their associated statement, except for method implementations.
 They should end on a new line.
  * Put a single space after keywords and before their parentheses.
  * Break early.
- * Never return inside a method.
+ * Avoid a return inside a method.
  * No spaces between parentheses and their contents.

 ```objc